SpongePowered/SpongeDocs/source/plugin/event/listeners.rst

 Firing Sponge Events
 ~~~~~~~~~~~~~~~~~~~~

-It is possible to generate instances of built-in events with the static
+It is possible to generate instances of built-in events with the static :javadoc:`SpongeEventFactory`.
+The events
-:javadoc:`org.spongepowered.api.event.SpongeEventFactory`.
-The events created by the ``SpongeEventFactory`` are then
+created by the ``SpongeEventFactory`` are then passed to :javadoc:`EventManager#post(Event)`.
-passed to :javadoc:`org.spongepowered.api.event.EventManager#post(org.spongepowered.api.event.Event)`.

 Example: Firing LightningEvent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~